Shortcuts

 forward(x)[source]

-Defines the computation performed at every call.
+Define the computation performed at every call.

-Should be overridden by all subclasses.
+Should be overridden by all subclasses. :rtype: Tensor

 Note